jorolicht/playDemo/README.md

 ### Logging
 On client site I take the simple/tiny scalajs logging API See https://github.com/scala-js/scala-js-logging, copied the source on client site to org.scalajs.logging.
+No new version for Scala 3 found (last update in 2020), so copied source and build it.
 On server site standard logging api, see conf/logback.xml for configuration.